Dick A. Greco

-Richard Attilio Greco (born September 14, 1933) is a politician, businessman, and civic activist from Tampa, Florida.
+Richard Attilio Greco (born September 14, 1933) is an American politician, businessman, and civic activist from Tampa, Florida.

 Early life

 Dick Greco was born in the Ybor City neighborhood of Tampa, where his Italian-American father owned a hardware store.
 He graduated from Hillsborough High School and the University of Tampa where he earned a degree in Education in 1956.
 After college, Greco took over his father's hardware store and became increasingly active in many civic programs and organizations.

 Political career

 In 1963, Greco decided to use his growing public profile to campaign for a seat on the Tampa city council.
 He won the election for District 4 and was sworn in on October 1, 1963, less than two weeks after his 30th birthday.